satoskit/lista_dei_vini/README.md

 # Lista dei Vini

 > This project is still work in progress.
+> There will be separated repositories which backend part on Heroku and frontend with Docker-compose.

 ## About the project
 This is a graduation project for Java Enterprise Developer at Yrgo.